 Add ¼ cup of the cream cheese and stir until blended.

 Blend in breadcrumbs from package, cranberries and pecans; remove from heat and let stand 5 minutes.

-Carefully loosen skin from hen halves without totally removing.
+Carefully loosen skin from hen halves without totally removing skin.

-Divide cream cheese among hen halves and spoon some under each ones skin.
+Divide remaining cream cheese among hen halves and spoon some under each ones skin.

 Spoon about ½ cup stuffing onto a lightly greased pan with sides; top each with a hen half.

 Brush each half with oil or butter; season with salt if desired.